-London Luton, WizzAir's UK base, has three new routes starting in spring for the summer season: Poznan, Poland, Kaunas, Lithuania (both from late March), and Kharkiv, Ukraine (from early April).
+London Luton, WizzAir's UK base, has three new routes starting in spring for the summer season: Poznan, Poland, Kaunas, Lithuania (both started in late March), and Kharkiv, Ukraine (started in early April).

 Doncaster Sheffield, the award-winning and increasingly popular Yorkshire based departure point is also getting a shiny new route to the scenic Polish city of Krakow from early May 2019.

 Norway's leading low-cost carrier continues to spoil UK travellers with a delicious array of destinations soon to be within easy, affordable and wifi-enabled reach of London Gatwick in 2019.

 Top among them has to be Rio de Janeiro, Brazil, which is now more accessible than ever, whatever your budget; the route, which started in late March, is operated by the airline's 787 Dreamliner four times per week.